ScilifelabDataCentre/pathogens-portal/content/english/dashboards/wastewater/covid_quantification/historic_orebro_umea.md

 ### Amount of SARS-CoV-2 in Örebro wastewater between October 2020 and June 2021

 **Download the data:** [Gene copy number change (%) relative to 6th Nov 2020 and flow level at each measurement, Excel file](https://blobserver.dc.scilifelab.se/blob/wastewater_data_Orebro.xlsx).
-Data is available from week 44 of 2020 until week 22 of 2021.
+Data are available from week 44 of 2020 until week 22 of 2021.

 **How to cite:**
 Malmberg, M., Myrmel, M. & Khatri, M. (2021).
 Dataset of SARS CoV-2 in wastewater in Örebro, Sweden. [https://doi.org/10.17044/scilifelab.14377097.v1](https://doi.org/10.17044/scilifelab.14377097.v1).